Dumberdore/intercom/README.md

  31  |  Alan Behan
  39  |  Lisa Ahearn
 ```
-- To publish tag the code to trigger a [github-action pipeline](https://github.com/OkBeacon/intercom/actions?query=workflow%3ARelease) which will:
+- **To publish**, tag the code to trigger a [github-action pipeline](https://github.com/OkBeacon/intercom/actions?query=workflow%3ARelease) which will:
 	- Execute tests
 	- Build binaries for targets: windows/amd64,linux/amd64,darwin/amd64
 	- Create new release with given tag